-Unfortunately, there have been several cases of leaking units that create a puddle of water beneath them with each use.
+Unfortunately, there have been several cases of units that stop working or that create a puddle of water beneath them with each use.

-As long as your Pallas unit doesn’t leak, it’s a high-value purchase considering the price.
+As long as your unit works, it’s a decent purchase considering the price.

 7. Air Innovations Cool Mist Digital Humidifier

 The digital humidifier from Air Innovations provides many settings that enable you to use it with minimal monitoring and maintenance.

 You can set the humidity level you’d like your home to reach and let the humidifier turn on and off automatically in order to maintain that humidity level.

 You can also program the humidifier to operate on a timer.
 It has a 6-litre capacity and operates for up to 96 hours continuously.

 Designed to humidify up to 600 square feet, it’s ideal for large rooms or small apartments.

 It has a uniquely made nozzle that dispenses mist in two directions and it can rotate to ensure mist is dispersed evenly throughout your home.